icarretero/hackerrank_cracking/README.md

 # hackerrank_cracking
-Solutions to the "Cracking the coding interview" challenge in Hackerrank
+Solutions to the "Cracking the Coding Interview" challenge in Hackerrank